-- Weekly safety drills: Drills involving the entire rig with scenario such as fire, toxic gas outlet etc. This is an opportunity to train the stretcher team: Four crew members assigned to assist the medic in emergencies, mainly to carry a stretcher.
+- Weekly safety drills: Drills involving the entire rig with scenario such as fire, toxic gas outlet etc. This is an opportunity to train the stretcher team: Four crew members assigned to assist the medic in emergencies, including, but not limited to carrying a stretcher.

 - Being a medical doctor I had the additional task of completing DMA Medical Certificates for the crew.

 I have described a typical day at work in a separate post.